process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 They ensure that the bundles provided in the npm package are working, and they are defined under `/test/bundles/`.

+### Npm package tests

+These tests are validating the usage of the npm package in TypeScript applications:
+- [typescript-support](../../test/typescript-support): validate the [minimal TypeScript version](./supported-typescript-version.md) supported by the library
+- [typescript-moduleResolution-bundler](../../test/typescript-moduleResolution-bundler): validate that the library can be used with `bundler` module resolution strategy

 ## Running tests

 See `package.json` for extra available scripts